| Title: | Calculating Optimum Sampling Effort in Community Ecology |

 N |

-Total number of samples to be simulated in each site. |
+Integer.
+Total number of samples simulated per site. |

-sites |
+M |

 n |

-Maximum number of samples to consider. |
+Integer.
+Maximum number of samples to consider (must be |

 m |